 This may be easy or it may not be easy.
 It is easier to deal with when your own strong emotions have subsided.
-When you have reached this point, then you can have a logical conversation without acting out of your emotions.
+Then you can have a logical conversation without acting out of your emotions.

-The third way to deal with anger is to deal with your stuffed emotions so that you do not get angry and react to the current situation from your past emotions.
+Dealing with stuffed emotions is important.
+This is so that you do not get angry and react to the current situation from your past emotions.

 This will take time.
 It may be easy when it comes to annoyances from the past.
 It may be much more difficult with deeper issues like sexual assault.
-Working through stuffed emotions may mean talking with a counsellor and dealing with it in a safe place where confidentiality is assured.
+Working through stuffed emotions may mean talking with a counsellor.
+Dealing with it in a safe place where confidentiality is assured.
+This allows for healing.